Unions Together is the campaigning voice of the 15 trade unions that are part of the Labour Party.

 Felicity holds a Masters degree in Philosophy from Edinburgh University; after leaving Edinburgh she went on to study part-time at the Open University, gaining a post-graduate certificate in Business, Human Rights Law and Corporate Social Responsibility.
 During her postgraduate studies Felicity focussed on the application of human rights to a business context, including labour standards, business and corruption, corporate manslaughter and the monitoring and enforcement of international labour laws in an increasingly globalised world.

-Outside work Felicity enjoys reading, arguing with the news and travelling; and before recently moving to a new part of London she took on the role
+Outside work Felicity enjoys reading, arguing with the news and travelling.

 Our elected officers